 - Latte is milky, has a little foam on the top and feels like drinking a milky coffee.

-The best way to test the flat white vs latte is to be to go to a small independent cafe and order a flat white, cappuccino and a latte.
-But the goal of ordering a coffee isn’t really to compare a static reality, it’s to express to the barista your intention and desires.
-So just order based on what you think you’d enjoy the most: a frothy treat (cappuccino), a milky warm sensation (latte) or a short sharp shot of coffee that goes down easy (flat white).
+The goal when ordering a coffee isn’t really to express a fixed reality, it’s to try and express your tastes and preferences to the barista.
+Forget worrying about the technical name of your drink and just order based on a general idea what you think you’d enjoy the most: a frothy treat (cappuccino), a milky warm sensation (latte) or a short, sharp, shot that goes down easy (flat white).